horoling/TED-base-QAC-system/README.md

-This branch is a lastest working branch
+This branch is a lastest working branch for git to push or pull.